StephanieLarocque/ift6266_project/README.md

 - L2 reconstruction gives a smooth border and rights colors, but is very blurry
 - GANs give sharp results (sometimes abstract results) but miss to give smooth transition between border and center.

-Since my "contour+cap to center" model (which is an encoder-decoder that incode the contour as well as the captions and decode to the center of the image) gives good results for a pixel wise reconstruction loss (MSE), I thought adding this GAN/adversarial loss could help to give sharper inpaintings.
+Since my basic CNN model (which is an encoder-decoder that incode the contour as well as the captions and decode to the center of the image) gives good results for a pixel wise reconstruction loss (MSE), I thought adding this GAN/adversarial loss could help to give sharper inpaintings.

-I only had to take the discriminator from my GAN's implementation and put it on top of the "contour+cap to center" model (that acts like the generator in the GAN set-up).
+I only had to take the discriminator from my GAN's implementation and put it on top of the basic CNN model (that acts like the generator in the GAN set-up).
 Like I explained in my first posts, since I am using Lasagne, I need to have 2 discriminators:
 - D : Discriminator for true images only
 - D_over_G : Discrimator for fake images only (take the output of the generator as input)

-I thought that it would give at least as good results as my "contour+cap to center" model easily, but it didn't.
+I thought that it would give at least as good results as my basic CNN model easily, but it didn't.
 Each time I tried running this joint loss, the discriminator loss (Ladv) always goes to NaN, so that stops the training.
 I tried a lot of things to avoid that problem, without success.
-This happens because the discriminator gets too confident on rejecting the generated images (log do not like 0s...).
+This happens because the discriminator gets too confident on rejecting the generated images or accepting the true images (log do not like 0s...).

 ## NOT CONVERGING RESULTS

 Since the discrimator gives a NaN cost after only few minibatches/epochs, then the whole model do not converge.
-It stays in an early stage of abstract inpainting or is a gray-inpainting scheme.
+It stays in an early stage of abstract inpainting or in a gray-inpainting scheme.

 ![Not converging 2](https://github.com/StephanieLarocque/ift6266_project/blob/master/blog_img_and_results/nan_not_converging2.png)